What Do Both Prokaryotes And Eukaryotes Have

 DNA

 Deoxyribonucleic acid (DNA) is the genetic material that carries the instructions for building and operating the cell.
 In both prokaryotes and eukaryotes, DNA is a double-stranded helix composed of nucleotides, each consisting of a sugar, a phosphate group, and a nitrogenous base (adenine, guanine, cytosine, or thymine).
 The sequence of these bases encodes the genetic information.
-However, there are also key differences in how DNA is organized and packaged in prokaryotes and eukaryotes.
+Even so, there are also key differences in how DNA is organized and packaged in prokaryotes and eukaryotes.
 In prokaryotes, DNA is typically a single circular chromosome located in the nucleoid region of the cytoplasm.
 In eukaryotes, DNA is organized into multiple linear chromosomes, which are housed within the nucleus.
 Eukaryotic DNA is also associated with proteins called histones, which help to condense and package the DNA into a compact structure called chromatin.

 Ribosomes